 Bat World Sanctuary is pleased to once again offer our one-day Bat Rehabilitation Basics Workshop.
-Instructor Kate Rugroden will teach the basic skills that are essential to successfully rehabilitate orphaned and injured bats and returning them to their natural habitat.
-Limited to 12 people, this class format is a combination of lecture, discussion, and hands-on activities designed to provide students with key information and experience.
+Instructors Kate Rugroden and Dottie Hyatt teach the basic skills that are essential to successfully rehabilitate orphaned and injured bats and returning them to their natural habitat.
+Limited to 8 people, this class format is a combination of lecture, discussion, and hands-on activities designed to provide students with key information and experience.

 Location: Bat World Sanctuary, 299 High Point Rd, Weatherford, TX 76088